aniketdebnath/Cestech-Solutions-Website/README.md

 ###Usage

---Open your web browser and navigate to your local or online server address.
+-Open your web browser and navigate to your local or online server address.
 Register as a new user to interact with the system, or log in if you already have an account.

 ##Contributing

---Contributions are welcome!
+-Contributions are welcome!
 Feel free to fork the repository and submit pull requests.
 You can also open issues if you find bugs or have feature suggestions.